This is a Doctor of Philosophy in Information Science and Learning Technologies.

 Email: Brooke Hartman or SISLT@missouri.edu

-- A current copy of your curriculum vitae (resume).
-You may load curriculum vitae/resumes to the ApplyYourself web site or send a hard copy to the SISLT Student Services Office.
+- You may load statements to the Graduate Studies Application website or send a hard copy to the SISLT Student Services Office.

 - Three letters of reference sent on the references’ letterhead or sent via email by the references directly to the SISLT Student Services Office.

-- Within one week following the application deadline, the Student Coordinator will make complete files available to the application screening committee for its review.
+- Within one week, the SISLT Student Services Office will make complete files available to the application screening committee for its review.

-- Within three weeks following the application deadline, the faculty will schedule and complete an interview with each qualified candidate.
+- Within three weeks, the faculty will schedule and complete an interview with each qualified candidate.

 Information Science & Learning Technologies Doctoral Program Forms